GioF71/upnp-scrobbler/README.md

 DATE|DESCRIPTION
 :---|:---
-2025-08-08|Allow to specify last.fm credentials using an external file (`last_fm_config.env`) 2025-08-08|Allow to specify device by udn (DEVICE_UDN) 2025-08-08|Allow to specify device by friendly name (DEVICE_NAME)
+2025-08-09|Fixed device search, would fail if first hit is not the expected one 2025-08-08|Allow to specify last.fm credentials using an external file (`last_fm_config.env`) 2025-08-08|Allow to specify device by udn (DEVICE_UDN) 2025-08-08|Allow to specify device by friendly name (DEVICE_NAME)